After you're hired

 Student name changes must be processed with the Registrar’s Office and will be applied in COIN.
-A new Form I-9 and original IDs must be submitted to Student Employment.
+A new Form I-9 and original IDs must be submitted to Student Employment in person.

 UMass Dartmouth is committed to the privacy of individuals and the confidentiality of records.
 As an employee, you have the responsibility for making sure that this commitment is upheld.
 If you have been given information in confidence or have been authorized to secure sensitive information, you are entrusted with maintaining the confidentiality of that material.
 Breeches of confidentiality may be subject to corrective action.

 - Acceptance of Federal Work-Study or non-work-study employment carries all the responsibilities and commitments of any other employment situation.
 You are expected to be dependable and considerate of your employer and to perform your tasks to the best of your ability.

 - Work hours must be scheduled so they will not conflict with any of your academic responsibilities.
 However, you are expected to be dependable and consistently work the hours expected of you.
 If you are sick or unable to work, please inform your supervisor as soon as possible.